PTegmark/Scratch-GANPaint/README.md

 As you may remember from [this tutorial](https://scratch.mit.edu/discuss/topic/336496/) from the section "How to make Scratch extensions", if you make a change to the scratch-blocks directory and want that change to be reflected in the Scratch GUI, you'll need to:

-* 1: Open the terminal, cd into the scratch-blocks directory, and run the command "npm run prepublish" (side note: for this command to work properly, you'll need to be using Python 2 on your computer).
+* 1: Open the terminal, cd into the scratch-blocks directory, and run the command "npm run prepublish" (side note: for this command to work properly, you'll need to be running Python 2 on your computer).
-* 2: Also in the terminal, cd into the scratch-gui directory, and run the command "npm start".
+* 2: Once the "npm run prepublish" command has finished executing, cd into the scratch-gui directory, and run the command "npm start".

 Now, running these two commands typically takes me about 3 minutes to do on my laptop, which can be a pretty long time to have to wait.
 But thankfully, there is another, faster way to see the effect of your changes to scratch-blocks: using the blocks playground.
 To access the blocks playground, just open the file "scratch-blocks/tests/vertical_playground.html" in your web browser.
 You should see this:

 ![Image of Blocks Playground](BlocksPlayground.png)

 The blocks playground loads only Scratch's blocks and nothing else, which lets you test the changes you've made to scratch-blocks without having to wait for "npm run prepublish" and "scratch-gui" to run.
 If you're working on the GAN Paint extension, a GAN Paint block is already included for you to use.
-If you need to add your own new block to the blocks playground, or if you need to modify an existing block in the blocks playground, you'll need to make changes to the files "scratch-blocks/blocks_vertical/default_toolbox.js" and "scratch-blocks/blocks_vertical/extensions.js".
+If you need to add your own new block to the blocks playground, or if you need to modify an existing block in the blocks playground, you'll need to make changes to the files "scratch-blocks/blocks_vertical/default_toolbox.js" and/or "scratch-blocks/blocks_vertical/extensions.js".
 For more information, see step 6 of the list of steps for implementing the ganpaint field type in the section "How to make custom field types".